Fog and cloud both the computing platforms offer the company to manage their communication effectively and efficiently.

 Information:

-- In fog computing data is received in real-time from IoT devices using any protocol.
+• Fog computing can receive real-time data from IoT devices using any protocol.

 Structure: